19hours/sg-statutes/Acts/Deposit Insurance and Policy Owners’ Protection Schemes Act.md

 (b) the Authority considers it necessary to do so in the public interest.

-(2) Before withdrawing any exemption granted to a PPF exempt member under subsection (1), the Authority shall —
+(2) Before withdrawing any exemption under subsection (1), the Authority shall —

 (a) give the PPF exempt member notice in writing of its intention to do so; and